henriquehr/OldCollegeStuff/README.md

 # OldCollegeStuff
-Random old projects from college, probably some won't run, bad code expected
+Some old projects from college, bad code expected